nikic/nikic.github.com/_posts/2017-04-14-PHP-7-Virtual-machine.markdown

 ### Writes and memory safety

 Write fetches return VARs that may contain either a normal zval or an INDIRECT pointer to another zval.
-Of course, in the former case a change will not be visible, as the value is only accessible through a VM temporary.
+Of course, in the former case any changes applied to the zval will not be visible, as the value is only accessible through a VM temporary.
 While PHP prohibits expression such as `[][0] = 42`, we still need to handle this for cases like `call()[0] = 42`.
 Depending on whether `call()` returns by-value or by-reference, this expression may or may not have an observable effect.

 The more typical case is when the fetch returns an INDIRECT, which contains a pointer to the storage location that is being modified, for example a certain location in a hashtable data array.
 Unfortunately, such pointers are fragile